This isn’t your typical veggie patch! Gardeners should definitely give perennial vegetables a try.

 How to grow it?

-Plant in full sun in a spot where the soil drains well.
+Plant this Brassicaceae in full sun in a spot where the soil drains well.
 Add compost or very ripe manure upon planting.
 Topdress with the same every year to make sure yields stay on par.
 Propagation is very easy, simply plant offshoots to a nearby spot, that’s all!
 It rarely goes to seed.
 As an added benefit, it is highly resistant to both cabbage white and the turnip flea beetle.

 - Discover: Forgotten vegetables make a comeback